ladydangerdame/BalloonTime/README.md

     success_url = reverse_lazy("party_list")
 ```

 We cut down to 4 lines from 6.
 Not that drastic, but cleaner, clearer, and does the same work.
 With other views, using a class can really cut down the lines you write more drastically.

+Using the stubbed out views, and the [documentation](https://docs.djangoproject.com/en/2.0/topics/class-based-views/generic-editing/), complete the views in your ```views.py```!

+###Bonus:

+Create CRUD views, form fields, and URLs for creating clowns and assigning them to parties.
+(You already can do this through the Django admin panel since you used the ManyToManyField!
+It's a matter of mapping that to your front end the same was as Parties!)